grainymac/whatsCookin/README.md

 ## Project Specs
-  - The project spec & rubric can be found [here](https://frontend.turing.edu/projects/whats-cookin-part-one.html)
+  - Part 1 of the project spec & rubric can be found [here](https://frontend.turing.edu/projects/whats-cookin-part-one.html)
+  - Part 2 of the project spec & rubric can be found [here] https://frontend.turing.edu/projects/whats-cookin-part-two.html

 ## Technologies